Udhruh: Nabateans and Romans

+Byzantine period

 Udhruh remained a place of some importance under Byzantine rule, which saw significant demolition and reconstruction of existing military structures in the town.
-The town passed to the control of the Byzantines’ Arab federates, the Ghassanids, when Emperor Justinian I removed the legionnaires who manned the fortifications of the Limes Arabicus in 530.
+The town passed to the control of the Byzantines' Arab federates, the Ghassanids, when Emperor Justinian I removed the legionnaires who manned the fortifications of the Limes Arabicus in 530.
 The Ghassanid phylarch al-Harith ibn Jabalah is credited with reconstructing Udhruh by the 10th-century historian Hamza al-Isfahani.
 In a 6th-century list of sites mostly located in the province of Palaestina Tertia, known as the Beersheba Edict, Udhruh was recorded as paying the second highest amount of taxes.
 This testifies to its significance as a regional center at the time, according to archaeologist Burton MacDonald.
 A church was built outside of the town's walls in between the 5th or early 7th century.

-Islamic era
+Muslim conquest

 During the late Byzantine period, Adhruh was a possession of the Banu Judham tribe.
 It was often visited by the trade caravans of the Meccan tribe of Quraysh.
 When the Islamic prophet Muhammad, who belonged to the Quraysh, launched his expedition to Tabuk in 631, he obtained the capitulation of Udhruh's inhabitants in a treaty.
-The town held a strategic position overlooking the road between Arabia and the Balqa and controlling access to the iron ore mines of Wadi Musa.
+The town held a strategic position overlooking the road between Arabia and the Balqa region and controlling access to the iron ore mines of Wadi Musa.
 The Byzantines did not maintain a garrison in Udhruh, but were still able to operate in the area during the Muslim conquest of the Levant launched under Caliph Abu Bakr (r.
 632–634).

+Early Muslim period

 Many of the inhabitants of Udhruh were Jewish at the time of their submission to the Muslims, but subsequently converted to Islam.
 They were thenceforth referred to as mawali (associates) of the Banu Hashim.
-The town also maintained its Christian community well into the early Islamic era.
+Udhruh also maintained its Christian community well into the early Islamic era.
+Peake suggested that Jews from Udhruh (as well as Maqna and Jarba) may have resettled in Petra, converted to Islam, and their descendants now comprise the Bedul Bedouin.

 Udhruh gained fame in Islamic history for hosting the summit that arbitrated the end of the First Muslim Civil War between Caliph Ali (r.
 656–661) and his opponents in 658.
 The first Umayyad caliph Muawiyah I, gained the recognition of his rival for leadership and son of Ali, Hasan ibn Ali in Udhruh.
 The town was the administrative center of Jund al-Sharah district of the southern Levant at least during the 9th century.
 The 10th-century geographer al-Muqaddasi notes that Udhruh's townspeople possessed a mantle of the prophet Muhammad and the treaty of capitulation they signed with him which was written on an animal skin.